getindiekit/indiekit/docs/configuration/time-zone.md

 # Time zone

-You can provide one of the following values for `publication.timeZone`:
+You can provide one of the following values for `application.timeZone`:

 - `client`: